kyma-project/busola/docs/install-kyma-dashboard-manually.md

 ## Prerequisites

-- Export KUBECONFIG as an environment variable that points to the kubeconfig file you want to use.
+- Export KUBECONFIG as an environment variable that points to the kubeconfig.
 - If you install Kyma Dashboard on a cluster other than the Kyma cluster, you must have [Istio configured](https://istio.io/latest/docs/setup/getting-started/).
 On Kyma clusters, Istio is already configured by default.

 ## Install Kyma Dashboard with Istio Ingress